5 Motivational Books Like The Four Agreements

 3. Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead

-The whole concept behind the book is that you don’t get rewards by sitting on the stand, and you have to be down in the arena fighting your own battles.
+The whole concept behind the book is that you don’t get rewards by sitting on the stand, and you must be down in the arena fighting your battles.
 So you have to be vulnerable.
 You have to put yourself out there.
 That’s the concept that makes us human.

-If you block out all the negative emotions, you’re also going to be blocking out what you desire in life.
+If you block out all the negative emotions, you will also block out what you desire.
 You’re going to be blocking around out authentic.
 Authentic human emotions are the best parts of your life because you get the grace rewards by being vulnerable.
 Also, you have to take risks in life.

 That doesn’t mean being super open with everyone you meet now.
 You’ve got to be defensive a little bit.
 It means you have to know when to take them down, and you have to know when it’s time to get out there and go for it.
 We have so much external stimulation, but you also need internal stimulation.

-You need to know your mind, and you have to deal with it when you block out the negative thoughts and feelings.
-You’re blocking out the positive feelings too, and you’re numbing your entire life to the point where you’re not going to feel much at all.
+You need to know and deal with your mind when you block out negative thoughts and feelings.
+You’re blocking out the positive feelings, too, and you’re numbing your entire life to the point where you won’t feel much.
 So instead of picking up that phone, puffing on that cigarette, drinking every weekend, spend some time in your head.
-Like The Four Agreements, this book helps you grow self-esteem and improve yourself.
+Like The Four Agreements, this book helps you grow your self-esteem and improve yourself.

 Author: Brené Brown